wiebow/fighting-computers/content/Guides/Assembly style.md

 ### Comments

 * comments explaining a block of code are positioned at the beginning of the line.
-* comments explaining an instruction are positioned after the instruction
+* comments explaining an instruction are positioned after the instruction.

 >[!Example]
 >```asm6502